 As I've said before, your aim is to support prospects to become loyal customers.
 Therefore, you need to measure across the entire buying process.

 Next you need to work out how often to pull off your sample from the production line – or, in our case, some data from your marketing metrics.

-If you measure too often you'll end up with far too much data be useful.
-However you want to measure frequently enough so that an issue doesn't go unnoticed for too long and cause major issues downstream.
+If you measure too often you'll end up with far too much data to be useful.
+However, you want to measure frequently enough so that an issue doesn't go unnoticed for too long and cause major issues downstream.

 For example, if your customers typically take 3 months to decide whether to buy from you then there is no point taking measures every day.
 The fluctuating numbers will be misleading, In this case, taking a measurement once a fortnight or once a month will provide a much clearer picture of whether your numbers are increasing or decreasing overall.